 What does the term worker mean?

-- In the context of ISO 45001, ‘The Worker’ is defined as the person working under the control of the organization, this is at all levels and includes contractors.
+- In the context of ISO 45001, ‘The Worker’ is defined as the person working under the control of the organisation, this is at all levels and includes contractors.

 To facilitate the process of consultation and participation, the organisation must provide the required mechanisms, simply identified as: